Local buses in Kyoto : Kyoto Bus

 Kyoto Bus is brown, and Kyoto City Bus is green.

 Recently Kyoto Bus has been co-operating Kyoto City Bus No.86 , and expanding the range of flat fare sections and free passes that can be used.
-But, Kurama and Kifune area and Ohara area are not within flat fare zone, so One-day bus pass cannot be used.
-Please note, only with One-day subway & bus pass, you can go as far as Ohara area.
+But, unfortunately, Kurama and Kifune area and Ohara area are still not within flat fare zone .
+However, please note, Subway & Bus One-day Pass(¥1,100) covers Ohara area!
+That pass is a great value for guests who want to visit Ohara. (normally, a one-way trip from Kyoto station costs ¥630.)

 Where in Kyoto dose the Kyoto Bus operate specifically ?